CapulusCodeNinja/VersionOfWindows/README.md

 Demonstrate the different ways of reading the version information from Windows. <br/>

 Getting the Windows version sound in first glance easier as it is.
-It depends on many configuration setting and also on how the appliction was build which version exact number you will get.
+It depends on many configuration setting and also on how the application was build which version exact number you will get.

 <a name="VersionRead"></a>